bmck/worldbank_as_dataframe/README.md

   #
   # Data
   #
-  @results = WorldBank::Data.country('brazil').indicator('NY.GDP.MKTP.CD').dates('2000:2008').fetch
+  @results = WorldbankAsDataframe::Data.country('brazil').indicator('NY.GDP.MKTP.CD').dates('2000:2008').fetch
-  # returns an array of WorldBank::Data objects that correspond to
+  # returns an array of WorldbankAsDataframe::Data objects that correspond to
   # Brazil's Yearly Gross Domestic Product as MarKeT Prices in Current U.S.
   # Dollars from 2000 to 2008